 - Created the position of shortstop and was the first to occupy it.

-- Personally made the balls and oversaw the making of bats, for the Knickerbockers and later for other NYC clubs, to standardize the game’s equipment.
+- Personally made the balls and oversaw the making of bats, for the Knickerbockers and later for other NYC clubs, to enable the game to be played and help standardize its equipment.

-- Elected presiding officer of the first convention of New York/Brooklyn base ball clubs and Chair of the Rules Committee to standardize the rules of play.
+- Elected presiding officer of the first baseball convention and Chair of the Rules Committee to standardize the rules of play.

-- Authored the ‘Laws of Base Ball’ which was presented to the convention which established and codified.
+- Authored the ‘Laws of Base Ball’ which was presented to the convention and established and codified.

 - 9 men per side